Head and Neck Cancer Treatment Services

-A surgical procedure to remove the tumor is often the first treatment step for many head and neck cancers, although some advanced tumors might require an initial treatment of radiation or chemotherapy.
+A surgical procedure to remove the tumor might be the first treatment step for many head and neck cancers.
+It commonly is for tumors arising in the oral cavity.
+Other tumors might require an initial treatment of radiation and/or chemotherapy.

 At the Maimonides Cancer Center, our state-of-the-art surgical procedure suite features the latest technologies, including the most advanced imaging equipment for intraoperative guidance, and our board-certified surgeons have extensive experience and high success rates with both traditional surgeries and the latest minimally invasive techniques.

 Radiation therapy might be used as part of the treatment for head and neck cancers, either before or after surgery, or on its own, or in conjunction with chemotherapy.

 The radiation oncologists and medical physicists and therapists at Maimonides dedicate themselves to providing all patients with care that is state-of-the-art, evidence-based, and individualized for each patient.
 Every member of our radiation oncology team has extensive experience in the latest techniques which ensure the highest chance of obtaining a cure, while minimizing the risks of radiation side effects.